Residency Requirements, Investor Benefits, And More Dominican Republic Q&A

 A: No, the Dominican Republic allows dual citizenship.

 Q: Can you get provisional residency and still travel back and forth to the United States freely?

 Q: What is the required time in country to maintain residency once I’ve established it?

-A: You need to come back to renew every four years.
-Stay away for longer than four years, and you’ll have to pay a fine when you renew… but you should still be able to renew.
+A: You need to come back to renew your residency every four years.
+Stay away for longer than four years, and you should still be able to renew, but you’ll have to pay a fine.